kr-ln/neural_networks_electricity_consumption/README.md

-# 📊 Electricity Demand Forecasting in Brazil (Machine Learning Project)
+# 📊 Electricity Demand Forecasting in Brazil (Machine Learning Project with MLPRegressor)

 ## 🧠 Project Overview

 This project focuses on forecasting hourly electricity demand in **Brazil** using Machine Learning techniques.

-The model was originally developed and trained using data from the **NORTH (NORTE) region of Brazil**, which serves as the base experimental dataset for analysis, preprocessing, model development, and evaluation of predictive performance.
+The model was originally developed using data from the **NORTE region of Brazil**, which served as the baseline experimental dataset for initial analysis, preprocessing, and model development.
+The current Streamlit application extends this approach by enabling interactive multi-region forecasting across Brazil.

-To extend usability beyond a fixed regional scope, an interactive **Streamlit web application** was developed, allowing users to explore and train the model dynamically across different regions of Brazil.
+To extend usability beyond a fixed regional scope, an interactive **Streamlit web application** was developed, allowing users to explore, train, and evaluate the model dynamically across different regions of Brazil.

 ---